 - A ceremony (Shraddha) to help the soul of the deceased enter the next world

 The actual funeral takes place in the home immediately upon death.
 Once the body has been moved from the home, the MukhAgni ceremony will happen at the cremation site.
 Most crematories allow for ceremonies to occur onsite.
 Additionally, many crematories let family members view the cremation itself.
 The Shraddha ceremony typically takes place around ten days after the death occurs.
-It often lasts for an extended period of time and includes feasts and gift exchanges.
+It often lasts for an extended period of time and includes feasts as well as gift exchanges.

 Frequently Asked Questions About Hindu Burial Customs